Academic Misconduct Self-Help Guide

 Can I appeal?

-• New evidence has been found
+• New and relevant evidence has become available

 Advisors from the Union of Students are experienced and trained representatives who can offer you support and guidance if you are being investigated for academic misconduct.
 If you need further advice please make an appointment to see an advisor.